 Prerequisite, 108.
 A study of special topics in advanced organic chemistry, such as terpenes, dyestuffs, medicinals, alkaloids, heterocyclic compounds, carbohydrates, etc. Lab. fee, \$10.

-Courses 313-314, 321-322, and 325 are offered only when the demand warrants.
+Courses 313-314, 321-322, 323-324, and 325 are offered only when the demand warrants.

 313-314.
-Chemical Thermodynamics.
+CHEMICAL THERMODYNAMICS.
 2 credits recitation each semester.

 Prerequisites, 214 and Calculus.
-The fundamental theories of thermodynamics and their applications in the chemical problems of equilibrium and stability form the basis of the course.
-Topics covered include laws of thermodynamics, free energy, entropy, partial molal quantities, ideal and non-ideal solutions, electromotive force, problems, sources of data.
+The fundamental theories of thermodynamics and their applications in the chemical problems of equilibrium and stability.